Setnom6/LogNeg4gs/README.md

   ```modesToApply``` parameter.
 Only works for initial pure states (without temperature).
 There are two ways of compute
   the partner following the Hotta-Schutzhold-Unruh formula, "B1" or "B2" which can be selected with the parameters
   ```specialInfo```.

+## Tutorials

+The folder `tutorials/` contains some Jupyter notebooks illustrating how to use the package for typical configurations, custom measurements, and visualization of results.
+These notebooks are a good starting point to explore the capabilities of the code.

+## Authors and Citation

+This repository is maintained by J. M. Montes-Armenteros.